LafayetteCollegeLibraries/metadb-ui/readme.markdown

 API_BASE_URL=http://localhost:3000 npm run dev
 ```

-after Webpack finishes running, you'll be able to visit the site at
+after Webpack finishes booting, you'll be able to visit the site at
 `http://localhost:8080`. (note: the mock-server will not actually
 update search results with facets/queries, it's not _that_ smart!)

+**Note:** the mock-server is _also_ a work-in-progress, and several Important
+Features are still missing, namely: OpenSeadragon tiles for the work-editing
+interface, individual thumbnails for works in Search Results, and all things
+related to Vocabulary Management.
+As its primary focus is for end-to-end
+testing, the visual aspects will probably not be coming.
+However vocabularies
+are on their way.

 running tests